dory1318/boris_bikes/README.md

 # Boris Bikes
-We are solving the Boris Bikes challenge for week 1 using Ruby
+We are solving the Boris Bikes challenge for week 1 using Ruby.